Car Insurance When Moving to Another State: What You Need to Know

 Frequently Asked Questions

-Can I keep my current car insurance when I move to a new state?
+How long do I have to update my car insurance after moving to a new state?

-What happens if I don't update my car insurance after moving?
+Can I keep my old state's insurance after moving?

 Compare Car Insurance Rates in Ohio